LittleFish-Coder/youtube-downloader/README.md

 ## Usage
 In general, it is recommended to use the youtube_downloader.py script as first priority.

 If you want to download the video faster(but lower resolution) then use the youtube_downloader_video_fast.py script.

 You can tell the difference when you try to download youtube shorts.
 The youtube_downloader.py script performs better in contrast to the bash and bat scripts.

 ### youtube_downloader.py
-change the url variable to the youtube link at line 13.
+Change the url variable to the youtube link at line 13.
 ```python
 url = "https://www.youtube.com/watch?v=9bZkp7q19f0"
 ```